Kuba862/recruitment_task/README.md

 ### :bookmark: Rules:

-### :no_entry: Don't use AI (chat GPT, github copilot, etc) - this task is to test knowledge and logical thinking
+:no_entry: Don't use AI (chat GPT, github copilot, etc) - this task is to test knowledge and logical thinking

-### :no_entry: Don't use StackOverflow - same as above
+:no_entry: Don't use StackOverflow - same as above

-### :green_circle: We are not in the Middle Ages so we use additional libraries like axios; you can use documentation, MDN, etc.
+:green_circle: We are not in the Middle Ages so we use additional libraries like axios; you can use documentation, MDN, etc.

-### :rotating_light: At the end of the work, please do a commit, describe the changes in general, include your name and push out the changes
+:rotating_light: At the end of the work, please do a commit, describe the changes in general, include your name and push out the changes

-### Target preview:
+### :movie_camera: Target preview:

 :point_right: [video](https://youtu.be/219grg7nXHI)